 Si punctuates every other sentence with "Jack".
 He also starts most sentences with "Hey", which has been borrowed by others many times.

-Christmas Episode: Shows the Robertsons' incompetence in putting up Christmas lights, Si's incompetence as an elf, and Phil buying Miss Kay a "yuppie tree".
+Christmas Episode: The 2012 special shows the Robertsons' incompetence in putting up Christmas lights, Si's incompetence as an elf, and Phil buying Miss Kay a "yuppie tree".
 It was also the highest-rated episode of a program on A&E ever, until the third season premiere and then the third season finale topped it, and beat out many other popular shows on other networks in its timeslot.

 In "Spring Pong Cleaning," we learn that Si's bad driving is due, at least in part, to his poor vision - which he hasn't had checked in about 15 years.
 He does eventually get a new set of lenses for his glasses that allow him to see better.